Reohna/LinuxAssignment3/README.md

 ### Step 4: Make it possible for your new user to access the server with SSH

+In this step, we will allow the user the connect to the server with ssh.
+You will need to copy the /root/.ssh file to your home directory and

+change the user and group owner to your home directory's .ssh to your user

 #### Copy the /root/.ssh folder to your user home directory